 Unless you are also handling delivery in person, accepting checks or other manual payment methods typically doesn’t make sense for online sellers.
 If you do offer pick-up and are set up for handling cash payments, it could be an acceptable option, but you are still setting yourself up for a certain degree of risk in that your inventory will lower before you have any way of verifying payment.

-The world of payment processing seems overwhelming, and it certainly gets more complex for sellers who also need to handle in-person sales through a Point-of-Sale system (whether at a store location or at craft fairs).
+The world of payment processing and accepting payments online seems overwhelming, and it certainly gets more complex for sellers who also need to handle in-person sales through a Point-of-Sale system (whether at a store location or at craft fairs).
 Fortunately, companies like Stripe are introducing some competition into what was previously a fairly stale market, and making it so that you can set up multiple payment options for your customers without breaking your own bank.

 Of course, we’re always game to discuss the details of your particular business to help you figure out the right solution for your needs, and we happily handle all the integrations between processor and e-commerce system for our clients, so if you’re still feeling confused give us a shout!